PHYSICAL THERAPY FOR VETERINARY NURSING PATIENTS

 - Students undertake pre-workshop readings and watch videos on a range of physical therapy techniques.
 During the workshops these are demonstrated, and students then practice these techniques under supervision.
 Students are finally tested individually in a practical examination, on their ability to perform a range of physical therapy techniques.

-04. Design and implement physical therapy care plans for a range of species, life stages and conditions
+04. Support family centred patient care through the implemention of prescribed physical therapy care plans for a range of species, life stages and conditions

-- Students select a musculoskeletal or neurological disorder which they are interested in learning more about.
+- Students select a case study of a musculoskeletal or neurological disorder and an associated prescribed physical therapy plan, which they are interested in learning more about.
 They research the condition, to help them to understand the underlying anatomical and physiological changes in the patient.
-They then apply their knowledge of various physical therapy techniques, together with a knowledge of that particular patient's history, temperament and lifestage, to design a physical therapy plan tailored to that patient's needs
+They then research the prescribed physical therapy techniques, and combine this knowledge with that of the patient's history, temperament life-stage and family environment, to provide family centred support tailored to that patient's needs.